-New York Tech has conducted and continues to conduct evaluations of HVAC equipment with a licensed engineer, BuroHappold Consulting Engineers, to ensure the HVAC is functioning properly to support healthy air quality.
+New York Tech has conducted and continues to conduct evaluations of all HVAC equipment with a licensed engineer, BuroHappold Consulting Engineers, to ensure the HVAC is functioning properly to support healthy air quality.
 We have referenced the ASHRAE guidelines for building readiness.
 We continue to make adjustments for mechanical-HVAC equipment and adjustments to the BMS systems.
 The work includes review of ventilation as well as air filtration and enhancement where recommended.
 We have installed:

-- Additional handsfree bottle fillers at drinking fountains and handsfree restroom fixtures as well as room occupancy and mechanical filtration sensors. - Additional automatic and handsfree door openers. - Ultraviolet light fixtures in certain locations.
+- MERV-13 and MERV-14 filters in air handling units, where possible. - Additional opportunities to increase ventilation rates and outside air. - Additional hands-free bottle fillers at drinking fountains and hands-free restroom fixtures as well as room occupancy and mechanical filtration sensors. - Additional automatic and hands-free door openers. - Ultraviolet light fixtures in certain locations.